Here are some facts:-

 From 6 months, start weaning the baby from breast milk by gradually introducing solid diet.
 The digestive system for the baby is more developed now and can tolerate solid food in small amounts.

-At ages of 8 to 9 months, the baby has learned how to chew and may be appropriate time to introduced soft chewable food like soft chicken meat; fish (make sure there are no bones).
+At the ages of 8 to 9 months, the baby has learned how to chew and maybe appropriate time to introduced soft chewable food like soft chicken meat; fish (make sure there are no bones).

 Introducing cow or goat milk has certain considerations.
 From 6 months of age cow’s milk can be mixed with other foods for the baby.
 Having cow’s or goat’s milk as a drink should begin from one year of age.
 Skimmed milk is not a good choice for children less than 5 years of age.